 The Ladies of the Chariots was sold by Julius H. Weitzner (1896 – 1986), a leading dealer in Old Master paintings in New York and London, to Walter Lowry, who gifted it to the Rhode Island School of Design (RISD) Museum in Providence, Rhode Island, in 1958.

 La Demoiselle d’honneur, or The Bridesmaid (c.
 1883-85) sold at Christie’s in 1889 for £69.5s.0d and was given to the Leeds City Art Gallery by R.R.
 King in 1897.
-Paintings in the series were large, and this one, now on display in Room Five, measures 58 by 40 in.
-(147.3 by 101.6 cm.).
+It is now on display in Room Five.
 A letter in the Boston Public Library’s Department of Rare Books and Manuscripts from Tissot’s old friend, Alphonse Daudet, to French poet and novelist François Coppée (1842 – 1908) asks him to contribute a story based on The Bridesmaid.

 The Artists’ Wives (also called The Artist’s Ladies) (1885) depicts a gathering of artists and their wives on Varnishing Day, the evening before the official opening of the Salon, the annual art exhibition in Paris at the Palais de l’Industrie.
 The artists could put a final coat of protective varnish on their work, and they and their wives and friends could view the exhibition privately, when “the great effort of the year is over, and when our pictures are safely hung, and are inviting the critics to do their worst and the buyers to do their best!”
 Tissot depicts the celebratory luncheon on the terrace of the restaurant Le Doyen, with the entrance to the Palais de l’Industrie in the background.
 Celebrities present include the sculptor Auguste Rodin (1840 – 1917), the man with the brown beard and spectacles standing in the center of the picture.